SAN DIEGO COUNTY VETERINARY MEDICAL ASSOCIATION

 Section 3.
 All business of the Corporation will be conducted by the Board of Directors, which consists of the Directors as defined in Article V below.

 Section 1.
-The elective positions of the Corporation Board of Directors shall be President Elect, Vice-President, Secretary-Treasurer, Chapter Representatives, Delegates and Alternate Delegates to the California Veterinary Medical Association House of Delegates.
+The Corporation shall have not less than 10 nor more than 15 Directors.
+The elective positions of the Corporation Board of Directors shall be President Elect, Vice-President, Secretary-Treasurer, Affiliate Chapter Representative, Delegates to the California Veterinary Medical Association House of Delegates and the District I Governor appointed by the California Veterinary Medical Association.
 After a one year term as President Elect, the President Elect will ascend to the position of President.
 After a one year term as President, the President will ascend to the position of Past President.
 The term of office shall be January 1 to December 31.
 Unless death, health, or ethics are involved, the President Elect will automatically ascend to the Presidency.
-Elections for all positions except the Delegates and Alternate Delegates and Chapter Representatives, who serve for two year terms, shall be held annually in the following manner:
+Elections for all positions except the Delegates, who serve for two year terms, and the District I Governor who serves a three-year term shall be held annually in the following manner:

-1. A nominating committee, consisting of a chairperson and committee members appointed by the President, may select candidates for the office of President Elect, Vice-President and Secretary-Treasurer, and one or more candidates for each Chapter Representative, CVMA Delegate and CVMA Alternate Delegate, in August of each year.
+1. A nominating committee, consisting of a chairperson and committee members appointed by the President, may select candidates for the office of President Elect, Vice-President and Secretary-Treasurer, and one or more candidates for each Affiliate Chapter Representative, and CVMA Delegates in August of each year.
 If for any reason the President Elect does not automatically ascend to the Presidency, the nominating committee may select a candidate for that office also.
 If for any reason the President Elect resigns, the Vice President will automatically ascend to the President Elect position.

 2. The selected candidates for all offices shall be presented to the Board of Directors in September.
+The Board will determine the exact number of Board members for the coming year and may make additional nominations.
 Each candidate will be notified by the Secretary-Treasurer for nomination confirmation.
 Once confirmed, a list of the selected candidates shall be mailed or sent electronically to all members of the Corporation.
 Within ten (10) days after mailing or electronic notification, any member of the Corporation may make further nominations for any office as defined in Section 1, provided he/she has the consent of the member he/she intends to nominate.
 The nominee will be contacted and requested to submit a biography and statement within ten (10) days of notification.

 3. By October 1st, the executive office will send ballots by mail, electronically, or via a web balloting service approved by the Board of Directors, containing the names of all nominees and Board of Directors positions, to each member of the Corporation.
 Each member will vote and return the ballot depending on method sent to the Corporation for tabulation and recording of all the votes.
 In order to be effective and counted, each vote must be received not later than 10:00A.M. on the 1st business day of November.
 The nominee who received the greatest number of votes for the respective office shall be declared elected and shall be installed at the annual installation meeting.

 Section 2.
-The Board of Directors of this Corporation shall consist of the President, President Elect, Vice-President, Secretary-Treasurer, and a Representative from each Chapter, the Delegates and Alternate Delegates to the California Veterinary Medical Association House of Delegates, the immediate Past President, and other designated posts, with or without a vote, as might be specified by the Board of Directors.
+The Board of Directors of this Corporation shall consist of the President, President Elect, Vice-President, Secretary-Treasurer, an Affiliate Chapter Representative, the Delegates to the California Veterinary Medical Association House of Delegates, the immediate Past President, and the District I Governor appointed by the California Veterinary Medical Association., and such other persons who may be elected to the Board.
+The Board may also appoint non-voting members.

 Section 3.
 The Executive Committee shall consist of the President, President Elect, Vice President, Secretary-Treasurer, and the immediate Past President for the purpose of conducting Corporation business.

 Section 4.
 A summary of the minutes of the Board of Directors meeting shall appear in the Corporation electronic or print newsletter with the time and place for the next Board of Directors meeting.
 A complete copy shall be mailed or sent electronically to any member upon his/her request.
-Any member may make his/her opinions and wishes known by attending a Board of Directors meeting and stating his/her views, or each chapter may exert a collective influence on any Corporation business by holding whatever meetings are necessary.
+Any member may make his/her opinions and wishes known by attending a Board of Directors meeting and stating his/her views.

 Section 5.
 If any action taken by the Board of Directors on an item not on the agenda, is objected to by 10% of the membership in writing, this item must be reconsidered at the next Board of Directors meeting.